yegor256/blog/_posts/2015/oct/2015-10-16-ridley-scott-and-joseph-goebbels.md

 Have you tried to deploy a new feature on a production server against the direct will of your boss?
 Try it.
 No spaceships, no Mars.
 Just a piece of code and a simple server.
-Then try to convience your boss that you're a hero.
+Then try to convince your boss that you're a hero.

 I'm sure you get the point.